Ute Lemper

 Radio Promotion: Neal Sapper

-Publicity: Broadway World 2, Broadway World, Time Square Chronicles, The Up Coming, London Theatre Reviews, Broadway.com, Playbill, Times Square Chronicles, Financial Times, Far Out Magazine, New Jersey Jazz Society, Jazz Square (Russian), Broadway World
+Publicity: Theater Weekly, Broadway World 2, Broadway World, Time Square Chronicles, The Up Coming, London Theatre Reviews, Broadway.com, Playbill, Times Square Chronicles, Financial Times, Far Out Magazine, New Jersey Jazz Society, Jazz Square (Russian), Broadway World

 Mixed Media Client Since 2020